spectral-cockpit/opusreader2/README.md

 pre-commit install
 ```
 Once you do a `git commit -m "<your-commit-message>"`, the defined pre-commit
-hooks will automatically on new commits.
+hooks will automatically be applied on new commits.
 </details>

 <details>